abhx7/Pseudospectral-Convex-Powered-Decent-and-Landing/README.md

 # Pseudospectral Convex Optimization for Powered Descent and Landing

 This repository implements and replicates the results of Marco Sagliano’s work on **Pseudospectral Convex Optimization for Powered Descent and Landing (PDL)**.
-The project formulates the rocket landing problem as a convex optimization problem using pseudospectral transcription, enabling efficient trajectory optimization under thrust, mass, and glideslope constraints.
+The project formulates the rocket landing problem on the Martian environment as a convex optimization problem using pseudospectral transcription, enabling efficient trajectory optimization under thrust, mass, and glideslope constraints.

 ---

 ## 📖 Description

-The code demonstrates how convex optimization can be applied to powered descent and landing problems for reusable launch vehicles (e.g., Falcon 9), providing fuel-optimal and dynamically feasible trajectories.
+The code demonstrates how convex optimization can be applied to powered descent and landing problems for reusable launch vehicles, providing fuel-optimal and dynamically feasible trajectories.

 It includes:
 - Pseudospectral transcription of the dynamics